oktadev/okta-blog/_source/_posts/2020-06-01-node-postgres-weight-tracker.md

 A good way I have found to keep on track with any resolution is to record progress.
 There's something about visualizing progress that helps me stay motivated.

 In this tutorial, you are going to create a modern Node.js application to keep track of weight measurements.
-We’ll use technologies like PostgreSQL, a new and exciting Postgres client for Node.js, hapi, Vue.js, and Okta to secure the API and provide account registration and login!
+We'll use technologies like PostgreSQL, a new and exciting Postgres client for Node.js, hapi, Vue.js, and Okta to secure the API and provide account registration and login!

 {% img blog/node-postgres-weight-tracker/build-weight-tracker-app-demo.gif alt:"Demo" width:"800" %}{: .center-image }